 Some people have been told that they should constantly fall forwards when running and that gravity provides a proportion of the forwards motion.
 If you have tried this and felt the falling sensation propelling you forward it just means that you are not leaning back as much as you were.

 Gravity is a force which acts downwards (or, more correctly, towards the centre of the Earth).
-This means as you fall your centre of mass will be drawn downwards towards the ground.
+This means, as you fall, your centre of mass will be drawn downwards towards the ground.
 Not forwards, not backwards, just down.
 An orbiting satellite does constantly fall towards the Earth but it’s momentum stops it getting here.
 Here on Earth you will only experience being pulled forwards as a result of gravity when running downhill.

 If you stood vertically on ice skates and fell forwards keeping your body stiff like a plank, the top of your body would fall forwards, but the lower half of your body would slide backwards and “out from under you”.
 This is because gravity only causes your centre of mass to move directly down and not forward or back.
 If the top half of your mass moves forward then the lower half of your mass must move backwards to compensate and stop the centre of mass moving horizontally.

 For anyone who hasn’t ice skated you may have experienced the reverse situation.
 You may have slipped on a wet bathroom floor and your feet shot forwards while your upper body fell backwards and you landed on your behind.
 Despite the sensation of falling backwards you weren’t propelled backwards, because your feet moved forwards.
 In other words, your centre of gravity just moved downwards and your body as a whole neither moved forwards or backwards.